StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 #### Windows

-Edge uses `VDAVideoDecoder` to call `MediaFoundation` (need to install `HEVC Video Extension`) to finish the HEVC HW decoding which is the same tech behind `Movies and TV` builtin system app.
+Edge uses `MediaFoundationRender` to call `MediaFoundation` (need to install `HEVC Video Extension`) to finish the HEVC HW decoding which is the same tech behind `Movies and TV` builtin system app.

 Chromium uses `D3D11VideoDecoder` to call `D3D11VA` (no need to install anything) to finish the HEVC HW decoding which is the same tech behind video players like `VLC`.